An event organizer is in charge of planning, organizing and coordinating any type of event.

 For the Professional plan, Eventbrite charges 3.5%.
 An added fee of 3.5% plus an additional $0.99 gets added to the price if a credit card is used for payment.

-The Premium package allows customizing options and depending on the ones you choose, the percentage you pay per ticket sale changes.
+The Premium package allows customizing options and depending on your choice, the percentage you pay per ticket sale changes.

 Charges for the Premium package are therefore custom and based on a minimum ticket sales threshold.